 Officer of the Most Excellent Order of the British Empire (OBE) – awarded for having a major local role in any activity, including people whose work has made them known nationally in their chosen area.
 You may then use ‘OBE’ after your name, and the medal, worn on the chest, will be gold.

 British Empire Medal (BEM) – awarded for a ‘hands-on’ service to the local community.
-This could be a long-term charitable or voluntary activity, or innovative work of a relatively short duration (3 to 4 years) that has had a significant impact.
+This could be a long-term charitable or voluntary activity, or innovative work of a relatively short duration (three to four years) that has had a significant impact.
 It was scrapped in 1993, but revived in 2012 to coincide with The Queen’s Diamond Jubilee.
 This is given to those not eligible for the other awards, and is a lower ranking honour.
 You can put ‘BEM’ after your name with this award.

 The medal – nicknamed the ‘Gong’ – features Britannia surrounded by the motto, with the words ‘For Meritorious Service’ at the bottom.